In this guide, we will explain exactly what a remortgage is and also whether it is something that you should perhaps consider

 However, choosing to remortgage your home is a major decision, so it shouldn’t be taken lightly.
 Before you make any changes to your financial situation, it’s advisable to access free mortgage advice.
 By working with a no-fee mortgage broker, for example, you can find out which lenders are offering the most attractive deals and lowest rates.

 With in-depth knowledge of the market and the industry, a mortgage adviser is well-placed to provide all the information you need.
 As there are so many different lenders and products out there, it can be tricky to manage this research on your own.
 When you contact a free mortgage broker, however, you can access the help you need without incurring any unnecessary costs.

 The time it takes to remortgage a property depends on the lender you choose and the complexity of your existing finances.
 In general, it takes around 4-6 weeks to fully complete a remortgage.
 However, some providers do offer a fast turnaround service.

 Furthermore, placing your mortgage with help from a mortgage broker can speed up the application process.
 Often, delays are caused by applicants submitting the wrong information or completing application forms incorrectly.
 By working with an experienced mortgage adviser or broker, you can avoid potential delays and submit an accurately formatted application straight away.

 Frequently asked questions

 How much equity can I release with a remortgage?

-The amount of equity you can release via a remortgage will depend on various factors, including the value of your property, your existing mortgage and your income.
-Generally, there is no upper limit but your remortgage offers will be based on your personal financial situation.
+The amount of equity you can release will depend on various factors, including the value of your property, your current mortgage deal and your income.
+Generally, there is no upper limit but your new mortgage deal will be based on your personal financial situation.

 When should I remortgage?